richardanaya/godot_openxr__rust/README.md

 Look at the RightController.gd script to see how controls are detected.

 Look at the Main.gd to see how the OpenXR session is started ( this is just boiler plate from the website tutorials).

+Importantly in the project settings I set renderer to Forward+ and turned on XR and XR Shaders (important!)